m4rkw/linux-server-hardening-guide/README.md

 1. For machines that don't have a lot of changing data on them I build them purely with ansible and consider them ephemeral

 2. For machines that do have changing data I take tarball backups once a day and then have ansible code that builds the server which integrates with the backup system.
-The ansible playbook does some basic provisionning and then restores the latest backup from the backend service, copies a bunch of data from the backup into place, and then continues on with provisioning.
+The ansible playbook does some basic provisioning and then restores the latest backup from the backend service, copies a bunch of data from the backup into place, and then continues on with provisioning.
 This approach reduces some of the burden of keeping the ansible code in sync with the machine because the backups happen automatically and so your restore process always has access to the latest files and data from the machine.

 If you feel the effort is justified, rebuilding your machines once a month will make attacker persistence practically impossible.